lwiest/VocabularyFox/README.md

 <img src="pics/pic07.png"/>

 _(French quizzes only)_ Buttons (2) appear with nouns whose article doesn't indicate the gender.
-After typing the answer, click either the "m." (masculine) of "f." (feminine) button to continue with the next word.
+After typing the answer, click either the "m." (masculine) of "f." (feminine) button to define the gender, then continue with the next word.

 <img src="pics/pic08.png"/>